February 12-14, 2016, Ontario Oregon hosted by Idaho-Oregon Buddhist Temple

-The 2012 Obon Festival was a great success.
-It was attended by many church members, and non-church members, alike.
-The dancing was great fun to watch!
-The food was fantastic.
-It was wonderful to see so many people having a great time and supporting the temple.
+The Obon Festival is an annual tradition at the Idaho-Oregon Buddhist Temple.
+It is attended by many church members, and non-church members, alike.
+Awesome food and dancing.
+It's always wonderful to see so many people having a great time and supporting the temple.

 Please have a look at some of the happy, smiling faces in the Obon Photo Gallery.